-Blood sugar plays a role so that those who are insulin resistant with wild swings of glucose are more affected, especially should it become particularly low.
+Blood sugar plays a role so that those who are insulin-resistant with wild swings of glucose are more affected; especially should it become particularly low.
 The early part of a long fast may for example increase the tremor until the body moves from using glucose to ketones for energy.
 It may be worse in the early morning when blood sugar is at its lowest.

 A simple test is to draw a spiral which may be very shaky.

 The cause of benign essential tremor syndrome is unknown, but it sometimes has a genetic basis.
-Complicating this supposition is the fact that children inherit not only their parents' genes but also their lifestyles and frequently diet.
+Complicating this supposition is the fact that children inherit not only their parents' genes but also their lifestyles and frequently their diet.

 It has long been known that the resting tremor of Parkinson's disease is caused by a deficiency of the neurotransmitter dopamine after the death of a nucleus in the brain known as the Substantia Nigra.

-Certain legumes, in particular fava beans and mucuna pruriens, can supply a steady supply of L-dopa, the precursor, which has a longer lasting effect without the extremes of the medication.
+Certain legumes, in particular fava beans and mucuna pruriens, can supply a steady supply of L-dopa, the precursor of the hormone; it has a longer lasting effect without the highs and lows of the medication.

 Fava beans are difficult to procure, but a concentrate from mucuna pruriens is available in tablet form; it has long been used in ayurvedic medicine.

-There is nothing in the literature to suggest that these beans can assist in the treatment of benign essential tremor syndrome, but only Parkinson's which is dopamine mediated.
-However, a substantial proportion of patients with an essential tremor eventually develop full blown Parkinson's disease.
+There is nothing in the literature to suggest that these beans can assist in the treatment of benign essential tremor syndrome, but only Parkinson's which is dopamine-mediated.

 The pods of young fava beans have even more L-dopa than the beans.